rysdyk/meal-plan/README.md

   1. Save Time (easily choose recipes and generate grocery lists)
   2. Save Money (buy only what you need)
-  3. Waste Less Food (again, buy only what you need)
+  3. Help Environment (waste less food)
   4. Have More Fun (cooking is fun)
-  5. Be Healthier (cooking at home is almost always a healthier option)
+  5. Be Healthier (cooking at home is healthy)

 Technical goals of this app is to work as both a stand-alone rails app, as well as a API (Angular front-end coming later?)

 # Notes

-This is a meal planning app using Rails 5 and PostgreSQL
+This is a meal planning app using Rails 5 and PostgreSQL.